2nd Day of Lunar New Year

 What a lovely way to start the Year of the Rooster.

-For more on the lovely otters in Singapore, check out my earlier post here.
+For more on the lovely otters in Singapore, check out my other posts here.

 All photographs are taken using Leica C and the video was recorded using iPhone.